Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Matted – tuberculosis

-• It is most common complication of the limb due to chronic arterial occlusion
+• Intermittent Claudication is the most common complication of the limb due to chronic arterial occlusion

 • Features

-• Cramp like pain felt in the muscles during exertion and gradually disappears within minutes upon cessation of activity
+• Cramp-like pain is felt in the muscles during exertion and gradually disappears within minutes upon cessation of activity

 • Pain is due to accumulation of excessive P substance in the muscles